graemeboulton/portfolio/_pages/about.md

 **Why I chose to leave a director-level role to focus on data**

-In what I could call the first phase of my career, I was extremely motived to get to the top of which ever organisation I joined and fortunately I was able to do that.
-I felt that in that role I'd achieved everything I wanted, that being building fantastic teams and delivering tech in-house.
-After the delivery of the latest transforamtion project, I knew I needed a change to freshen things up, get re-energised and focus on the area that has been a passion for over two decades: data.
+In what I could call the first phase of my career, I was extremely motived to get to the top of which ever organisation I joined and fortunately, I was able to do that.
+I felt that in that role I'd achieved everything I wanted, which was building fantastic teams and delivering tech in-house.
+After the delivery of the latest transformation project, I knew I needed a change to freshen things up, get re-energised and focus on the area that has been a passion for over two decades: data.

 ⸻

-**Will I Have any difficulty stepping down in seniority?**
+**Will I have any difficulty stepping down in seniority?**

 Absolutely not.
 In fact, I’m genuinely looking forward to it.